johanneskasser/hdsemg-pipe/README.md

 ### 🧼 Step 3: Channel Cleaning

-Integrates the [Channelselection App](https://github.com/haripen/Neuromechanics_FHCW/HDsEMG/pipeline/channelselection) for semi-automated channel selection:
+Integrates the [hdsemg-select App](https://github.com/johanneskasser/hdsemg-select.git) for semi-automated channel selection:

 - Launches selection GUI with the correct file
 - Automatically stores cleaned result
 - Iterates through all virtual grids
-- Requires path to the external Channelselection executable to be set in **Settings**
+- Requires path to the external hdsemg-select executable to be set in **Settings**

 ---